 IONITY came about following Shell’s acquisition of charging company NewMotion – one of the largest charging providers in Europe – and builds on the portfolio of the Shell Recharge fast chargers already located around the UK.

-It’s the second example of a major oil company investing in electric vehicle charging, after BP’s takeover of Chargemaster last year.
+It’s the second example of a major oil company investing in electric vehicle charging, after BP’s takeover of Chargemaster in 2017.

 IONITY is joint venture involving Daimler (parent company of Mercedes), BMW, Ford and VW Group brands Audi and Porsche.

 “Back in November last year, Shell and IONITY announced a common goal - to enable convenient, long-distance travel with electric vehicles across Europe by providing reliable fast-charging infrastructure,” said Michael Hajesch, IONITY’s CEO.
 “One year on, the first IONITY stations operating in partnership with Shell represent a significant step in achieving that goal.”